From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats: Least-Resolved Level-1 Networks and Uniqueness Results

-In the following, we show that every strong quasi-discriminating level-1 network $(N,t)$ that explain a given graph can be obtained from a pvr graph after a (possibly empty) sequence of edge contractions.
+In the following, we show that every strong quasi-discriminating level-1 network $(N,t)$ that explains a given graph can be obtained from a pvr graph after a (possibly empty) sequence of edge contractions.
 In other words, non-uniqueness of the networks $(N,t)$ that explain $G$ mainly depends on the choice of the elementary networks $(N_v,t_v)$ that are used to replace prime vertices $v$ in the MDT $(\MDT_G,\tau_G)$ of $G$.
 To this end, we need the following Lemma \ref{lem:strongModuleInCycles} that provides information of the location and structure of prime and strong modules along cycles.
 In this context, we emphasize that every strong module of a graph $G$ coincides with the leaf set $L(\MDT_G(v))$ for some $v\in V(\MDT_G)$ in the MDT of $G$ which, however, does not longer remain true in networks that contain strong cycles $C$.
-In the latter case, some strong modules are defined by the set $\widetilde L(v)$ that consists of all descendant leaves of $v\in V(C)$ in $N$ that are \emph{not} descendants of any vertex $w\in V(C)$ with $w\prec_N v$.
-Hence, $\widetilde L(v)$ is in many cases a proper subset of $L(N(v))$ and strong modules do not necessarily coincide with the leaf set $L(N(v))$.
+In the latter case, some strong modules are defined by the set $\widetilde L^C_N(v)$.
+Hence, $\widetilde L^C_N(v)$ is in many cases a proper subset of $L(N(v))$ and strong modules do not necessarily coincide with the leaf set $L(N(v))$.